 Emmett V. Jordan is a member of the Greenbelt City Council, currently serving as “Mayor”.
 He has been a member of City Council since 2009.

 A Greenbelt resident for 17 years, Emmett relocated to the area to work with the University of Maryland in 1998.
-He made the decision to move to Greenbelt (Greenbriar Condominiums) because of the great access to transportation, recreational amenities, shopping, and the “park-like” atmosphere of the community.
+He move to Greenbelt (Greenbriar Condominiums) because of the great access to recreational amenities, to shopping, to transportation, and for the “park-like” atmosphere of the community.

 In 2009, he became the first African-American elected to Greenbelt City Council in the city’s 74-year history.